 From week 2 on she never had a week that didn’t result in a loss.
-Yes, her calories needed to come down some in order for her to hit our minimum weekly weight loss pace, but they were still 400 higher than when she started, even though she finished the 12 weeks 8lbs lighter.
+Yes, her calories needed to come down some in order for her to hit our weekly weight loss goal, but they were still 400 higher than when she started, even though she finished the 12 weeks 8lbs lighter.

 How to Limit Any Weight Increase

 Heather was a client, so we were on an accelerated timetable.
 We went with the large increase in calories all at once because I knew she would have me for support to talk her down if her weight increased suddenly.